SMS Prinz Adalbert (1901): Characteristics

 Prinz Adalbert displaced 9087 t as built and 9875 MT fully loaded.
 She had an overall length of 126.5 m, a beam of 19.6 m and a draft of 7.43 m forward.
+She had a raised forecastle deck and a pronounced ram bow.
+Her superstructure consisted of a small, armored conning tower forward and a larger but unprotected structure further aft that had a small, lightly armored secondary conning position atop it.
+She was fitted with a pair of short military masts, which stepped down to lighter poles to reduce weight high in the ship.
+Her crew consisted of 35 officers and 551 enlisted men.

-She was powered by three vertical triple-expansion steam engines, with steam provided by fourteen coal-fired Dürr water-tube boilers.
+She was powered by three vertical triple-expansion steam engines that drove three screw propellers.
+Steam was provided by fourteen coal-fired Dürr water-tube boilers, which were vented through three funnels.
 The engines were rated to produce 16200 PS for a maximum speed of 20 kn, though she slightly exceeded these figures on speed trials.
 She carried up to 1630 t of coal, which enabled a maximum range of up to 5080 nmi at a cruising speed of 12 kn.
-The ship's crew consisted of 35 officers and 551 enlisted men.

-The ship was armed with four 21 cm guns arranged in two twin-gun turrets, (Note: In Imperial German Navy gun nomenclature, "SK" (Schnelladekanone) denotes that the gun is quick loading, while the L/40 denotes the length of the gun.
+Prinz Adalbert was armed with four 21 cm SK L/40 guns arranged in two twin-gun turrets, (Note: In Imperial German Navy gun nomenclature, "SK" (Schnelladekanone) denotes that the gun is quick loading, while the L/40 denotes the length of the gun.
 In this case, the L/40 gun is 40 calibers, meaning that the gun is 40 times as long as it is in bore diameter.) one on either end of the superstructure, a significant improvement over Prinz Heinrich, which carried only two guns in single turrets.
-Her secondary armament consisted of ten 15 cm (5.9 in) guns in individual casemate mounts.
+Her secondary armament consisted of ten 15 cm (5.9 in) guns, which were mounted individually in four single-gun turrets and six casemates.
+These were clustered amidships, with two turrets and three casemates per broadside.
 For defense against torpedo boats, she carried a battery of twelve 8.8 cm guns, also in individual mounts.
 She was also equipped with four 45 cm underwater torpedo tubes, one in the bow, one in the stern, and one on each broadside.

 The ship was protected by a 100 mm armored belt consisting of Krupp cemented armor, along with an armored deck that was 40 to 80 mm thick.
-Her main battery turrets had faces 150 mm thick and her conning tower had an equal amount of armor on its sides.
+Her main battery turrets had faces 150 mm thick and her forward conning tower had an equal amount of armor on its sides.